Chapter 1: Between the salt and the leaves

 “All that magic and still, your first instinct is to fight with your fists,” Elias said, bringing his hand up to her cheek.
 He turned her face gently to see the discolored skin in the lamp light.

-She watched him for a long moment, thankful he knew why she didn’t like to use her magic, and said, “I wouldn’t want them to think I was cheating.”
+She watched him for a long moment, knowing he knew why she didn’t like to use her magic, and said, “I wouldn’t want them to think I was cheating.”

 “Hmm.”
 He leaned down, pressed a light kiss to her forehead, and released her.
+She was welcomed by the calming smell of the sea that traveled with him everywhere he went.
+Somehow Elias always managed to wash away the smell of fish from his mornings spent catching them, but the sea never left him.
 They walked out of the town on the barely lit dirt road that would take her home.

 “How long have you been stalking me?”
 Lissa picked at her fraying shirt sleeve.

 He huffed a laugh.
-“Since you barely managed to side-step a wagon on the last block.”
+“Since you barely managed to side-step a parked wagon on the last block.”

 “And you didn’t say anything then?”